s2e-lab/BERT-Based-GitHub-Issue-Classification/README.md

 # BERT-Based-GitHub-Issue-Classification
 This repository contains source code for the paper titled *BERT-Based GitHub Issue Report Classification*.
-The project submitted for *The first edition of the NLBSE’22 tool competition* which is on automatic issue report classification, an essential task in issue management and prioritization.
+The project is accepted for *The first edition of the NLBSE’22 tool competition* which is on automatic issue report classification, an essential task in issue management and prioritization.
 ## System information
 **Tested on**: